kjswartz/Hockey_League_App/HockeyLeagueAppPlan.md

 10. Team owners should be able to set/revoke permissions
 11. Setup routes for team views

-### Setup Admin
-#### Review Active admin
-1. setup Active Admin
-1. SuperAdmin should be able to CRUD everything
-2. publisherAdmin should be able to manipulate stats
-3. publisherAdmin should be able to update/edit team names/status
-4. setup admin routes

 ### Setup about page
 1. create an about page detailing app and myself